Cecil H. and Ida Green Center for Reproductive Biology Sciences

 The Green Center is an endowed center at UT Southwestern Medical Center and is currently undergoing a major university- and department-supported renovation and rejuvenation.
 In addition to the Green Center's endowments, upwards of $12 million is being spent on the project, which will include the following:

-- The renovation of about 14,000 square feet of building space – the entire 7th floor of the Harry S. Moss (J) Building on the South Campus – into a state-of-the-art research facility.
-This renovation includes over 10,000 square feet of usable laboratory space.
+- The renovation of about 14,000 square feet of building space – the entire 7th floor of the Harry S. Moss Clinical Science Building (J) on the South Campus – into a state-of-the-art research facility.
+This renovation includes more than 10,000 square feet of usable laboratory space.